|ASSIGNMENT COMPONENTS||POINTS||DUE DATE (11:59pm)|

 • Do not use copyrighted music or materials; use only materials that are yours or licensed as free-to-remix

 Export your Draft Video Story as you did in the Premiere Tutorials, though your export settings may be different depending on the format of your footage.
 Upload it to YouTube or Vimeo so you can embed it in your blog post.

 If your video does not fit the entire frame once you export it (there’s empty black space around the edges), this means you should choose different export settings.
-One quick option is selecting the “Match Sequence Settings” checkbox at the top of the export window.
+One quick option to try is selecting the “Match Sequence Settings” checkbox at the top of the export window.
 For more on understanding the settings, make sure to read the Compressing, Exporting and Sharing Video page.

 2. Publish Your Draft with a Post

-After you have finished your Draft Video Story, write a 300 to 500 word blog post to accompany your design.
+After you have finished your draft Video Story, write a 300 to 500 word blog post to accompany your story.
 As noted in the rubric, this post should include your design inspiration, links to sites you used for research, and details about your design significance and technical process.
 It’s recommended that you include your updated storyboard to show your process and how your idea evolved.
 Publish a post on your blog with both the embedded video and your written post.